 Traditionally, hosting packages have two very basic, measurable dimensions: the disk space and the amount of monthly data transfer.
 Following these are the plethora of other features which are basically permissions to use specific server based applications: email, PHP, MySQL, ASP, FTP and many others.

-While this might seem to most people like the complete image of a shared hosting package, it really isn't.
-Something (or some things actually) are missing from this picture.
-It will be quite surprising for some of you to find out what's missing.
-Most likely it never crossed your mind because it's just too basic to think of hosting without them.
+While this might seem to most people like the complete image of a shared hosting package, it really isn’t.
+Something (or some things actually) is missing from this picture.
+It will be quite surprising for some of you to find out what’s missing.
+Most likely it never crossed your mind because it’s just too basic to think of hosting without them.

 The missing link

 Once you sign-up with a host you will be allocated a slice of space to use on the servers hard disk.
 The next thing you do is upload your website, set things up and you’re done.
 Once the new nameservers propagate your website will be up and running.

 All you have to do next is to promote your website and get as many visitors as you can, right?
 Right!
 However, as your website grows it might need more space or more data transfer allowance.
 The solution is simple: upgrade to a bigger account, with more space and more data transfer.

 Do you see what’s missing from this picture yet?
 Do you see anything else that your website is using besides data transfer and space?
 A missing link?
 Most likely you don’t see it, but your website is using something else.
 Imagine that your website is transferring 10,000GB per month.
 Still not finding what is missing from this picture?
 Well, that something is generally referred to in the hosting industry as “resources”.

 Come again?
 Resources?
 What are those?
 They’re the things that make the whole server work; basically the CPU (the processing unit, the “brain” of the computer) and the internal memory.
 Fact is that the whole “shared hosting” concept almost revolves around these two things as they are two of the most important things that all the websites hosted on a server share.